jmvillalobos/BarSeq-Bacteria-Trichoderma/README.md

 The first script was run to determine the fitness profile on Herbaspirillum bacteria.

 Script1.
-Scatter plot of Kleciella with spent media of WT-Trichoderma: <sub>
+Scatter plot of Kleciella with spent media of WT-Trichoderma: </sub>
 https://github.com/jmvillalobos/BarSeq-Bacteria-Trichoderma/blob/main/script_scatter_WTKlebciella.R